 Of course, CFB fans of a certain age will sometimes push back by invoking a time when this was not the case.
 From 1936-1997, College Football tried what I refer to as the “Regional Courtesy” system of crowning a national champion.
 Since there were only one or two games on TV each week, writers and coaches had a much more difficult time trying to rank teams in the polls.
 For example, if you lived in the south, you almost never saw UCLA or USC play.
 You only saw the final scores of their games.

-So, out of regional courtesy, writers would largely just rank teams they never saw according to their record, thus giving them the benefit of the doubt on their strength of schedule.
+So, out of regional courtesy, writers would largely just rank teams they never saw according to their record, thus giving them the benefit of the doubt.
 There were also bowl tie-ins at the highest level, which made it even more difficult to gauge the relative strength of conferences from year to year.
 Perhaps rock bottom for the regional courtesy system came in 1984 when BYU was crowned the National Champion by beating a 6-5 Michigan team in the Holiday Bowl.

-Even today, with the internet and on demand viewing, no playoff committee member is watching 790 games a year.
-It would take watching 60 games per week for over 3 months with no sleep for the playoff committee to make a science out of it.
-Yes, you can watch a lot more games today, but only the most important games.
+Even today, with the internet and on-demand viewing, no playoff committee member is watching 790 games a year.
+It would take watching 60 full games per week for the playoff committee to make a science out of it.
+So instead, they watch stripped down versions of the most important games.
 For that reason, our perception revolves around the teams that have already proven they can win on the highest level.
 That’s Eliteness.